-Mountain Gorilla habituation takes a grueling 2-3 years.
+Mountain gorilla habituation takes a grueling 2-3 years.
 Inside the camps 12 gorilla groups are habituated for human trekking.
 Uganda’s neighbors, Rwanda and the Democratic Republic of Congo, also have gorilla camps.
 The gorillas are protected, so visitors need permission.
 The Ugandan Government collects fees for a limited number of permits.
 The money goes toward Mountain Gorilla conservation programs.

 Several different gorilla families live within the groups.
 The Kyaguriro group lives in Ruhija, a place of research and habituation.
 We were tracking the relatively new Bweza Family in the Rushaga area of Uganda’s Bwindi Mgahinga Conservation Trust (BMCT) – home to over 300 mountain gorillas.

 The gorilla trek was the complete opposite of our chimpanzee excursion in Uganda’s Budongo Forest Reserve a few days earlier.
-We trekked for four hours in the steaming hot jungle to find one elusive chimpanzee in the trees with her baby.
+We trekked for four hours in the steaming hot jungle to find one elusive chimpanzee hiding in the trees with her baby.
 Our guide knew the chimp – Sheena – and told us she had been sick and separated herself from the chimpanzee troop.
 Sheena is a brave chimp, unlike most shy females with babies who run away when they encounter humans.

-We left our accommodation on Lake Bunyonyi or “place of many little birds” near the Rwandan border at 5:00 a.m. and drove blurry eyed over rough potholes for several hours to Bwindi National Park in Bwindi Impenetrable Forest.
+We left our accommodation on Lake Bunyonyi or “place of many little birds” near the Rwandan border at 5:00 a.m. and drove blurry eyed and half asleep over rough potholes for several hours to Bwindi National Park in Bwindi Impenetrable Forest.
 Beautiful Lake Bunyonyi is surrounded by steep banks and spectacular mountains.
 Its cold bilharzia free water is safe for swimming.

 Our guides included two guards armed with rifles, not for the gorillas but to protect us from unhabituated (not accustomed to humans) forest elephants.
 Interesting and elusive forest elephants are a subspecies of African elephant living in dense rainforests.
-Our guides told us they delight in chasing and harassing humans.
+Guides told us they delight in chasing and harassing humans.
 The guards never shoot them but firing a few shots in the air sends them running.
 Much to my disappointment we didn’t see any forest elephants, only piles of their dung along the rainforest floor.

-I hired a Ugandan porter to carry my pack and help me move through the thick jungle vegetation.
+I hired a Ugandan porter to carry my pack and help me climb and move through the thick jungle vegetation.
 Francis was indispensable!
 He almost pushed me up parts of the rough climbs and stopped me from falling a few times when I slipped in the mud or on wet rocks.
 Despite Francis’s help it was a sweaty, wet, muddy day.

 Suddenly like magic a hulking blackback male appeared in front of us!
-He seemed to fly up a tree where he perched nibbling leaves and watching the group below.
+He seemed to fly up a tree where he perched nibbling leaves and watching the curious human group below.
 A few seconds later the rain came – a torrential downpour – making it impossible to take photos.
 With a groan, we donned our raincoats and waited in silence enjoying the lush foliage, singing birds, and tropical smells of the glorious Ugandan jungle.
 While we waited, the gorilla above eyed us warily from his vantage point in the trees.

 When the rain subsided, we continued trekking in light mist.
 Soon Mountain Gorillas surrounded us!!
 It was thrilling!
 There were mostly young males and one female with a baby.
 After encountering the gorillas visitors have a maximum of one hour to photograph them (no flashes) and hang out.
-More than an hour with humans stresses them.
+More than an hour stresses them.

 Gorillas are gentle creatures that are amazingly relaxed and alert but calm.
 These impressive animals watched us closely but didn’t seem to mind our presence.
 We lined up in the dense bush along a rough overgrown hillside with five to six gorillas a few feet away.
-While eating vegetation, they looked right through us.
+While eating vegetation, they looked right through us!
 Somehow the huge gorgeous animals seemed oblivious to the smell of human bodies and the obnoxious sound of our fast clicking cameras.